After years of research, experts uncovered that there is a link between Down syndrome and Alzheimer’s disease.

 1. Documenting baseline adult function by the time they are 35 years.
 The medical records of a person with Down syndrome should include details about their adult abilities.

-Doctors also perform other tests to rule out other medical conditions that may look like Alzheimer’s disease.
+Doctors also perform other examinations to rule out other medical conditions that may look like Alzheimer’s disease.

 This is because of something that is known as “differential diagnosis.”